TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

 identify a human clearly?
 The passport number and country - taken together- perhaps are such a clear identification, but is often less practical: Who wants to give his passport number if he logs into a Web site?
-For an internet forum, it's pratical, for example, to determine the identity of the forum membere with his mail address.
+For an internet forum, it's practical, for example, to determine the identity of the forum member with his mail address.
 But if you write an e-government application, the identity card number would considered instead.